kseniayadav/kseniayadav.github.io/index.md

 layout: default
 ---

-## Math Seminars to Support 2nd and 3rd year ELEC courses
+## Math Seminars

-These supplementary math skills seminars will focus on the review and applications of the following topics:
+These supplementary math skills seminars have been developed to support 2nd and 3rd year ELEC courses.
+They will focus on the review and applications of the following topics:

 1. Complex number notations
 2. Number representation systems
 3. Differential calculus
 4. Integral calculus

-Topics to be covered are flexible and will target to address any knowledge gaps to allow you succeed in your core courses.
+Topics to be covered are flexible and will aim to address any knowledge gaps to allow you succeed in your core courses.

-**To allow for interaction, the seminars will be held in-person, with an option to join remotely.**
+**The seminars will be held in-person, with an option to join remotely.**

+<br/><br/>
 #### Timing and campus location:

-**Room:** CB 3101
+**Room:** CB 3101<br/>
-**Schedule:** Tuesdays 6:00 - 8:00 pm
+**Time:** Tuesdays 6:00 - 8:00 pm

+<br/><br/>
 ### Brightspace and online access information will be provided here by Tuesday, September 14, 2021.